yeonsoochung/corp-favorita/README.md

 <img src="images/eggs.PNG" alt="Alt text" width="800"/>
 </p>

 - **Home and Kitchen II:** Unit sales generally increased as oil prices decreased after Jan.
 2015, followed by stability in sales after Jan.
 2016 as oil prices remained at low levels.
 Before 2016, however, there was spike in units sold in Oct.
 2015, and there were two spikes in % units sold (in June 2015 and Oct.
 2015).
-The spikes suggest items were promoted to boost sales after the oil prices dropped, resulting in higher levels of sales than 2014 (before oil prices fell) to reach 2014-level profits.
+The spikes suggest items were promoted to boost sales after the oil prices dropped, resulting in higher levels of sales than 2014 (before oil prices fell) to bring back profitability.
 Increase in these items as well as food items compared to 2014 sales indicate more Ecuadorians were cooking at home.

 <p align="center">
 <img src="images/hk2.PNG" alt="Alt text" width="800"/>